SciCrunch/sparc-curation/docs/simple-sckan/readme.md

     * We also want to have the Stardog interface available for broader audience who would prefer a simpler way to query SCKAN connectivity knowledge.

-# Running Simple SCKAN Queries in Stardog
+# Running SIMPLE-SCKAN Queries in Stardog

 *	Contact [FDI Lab](https://www.fdilab.org/contact) for the username and password to access the FDI Lab's Stardog endpoint
 *	Load **Stardog Studio** from your web browser (Chrome works better)